elderfd/GeneDrop/README.md

 ### Building from source
 The project is set up to use cmake to allow cross-platform compilation.
 First ensure you have [cmake](https://cmake.org/), [Boost](http://www.boost.org/) and your C++ compiler of choice installed on your system.

-1. If you plan to build the Qt front-end then change the `CMAKE_PREFIX_PATH` variable in the top-level CMakeLists.txt to point to your install directory for Qt.
+1. If you plan to build the Qt front-end then cmake needs to know where to find it.
+It will attempt to do this automatically, but if it fails (or you want to use a particular Qt installation) you need to set the `CMAKE_PREFIX_PATH` variable in the top-level CMakeLists.txt to point to the install directory for Qt.
-2. Run `cmake build` to generate a build folder with files appropriate for your system.
+2. Make a directory called `build`, cd into it and call `cmake ..` to generate a build directory with files appropriate for your system.
+Future rebuilds of the files can be run by targetting the `build` directory with cmake.
+Only the initial build needs to be called from that directory but targetting the top level directory.
-3. Compile from the files generated in the build folder.
+3. Compile from the files generated in the build directory.
+This can be done in with compiler of choice or through cmake directly with `cmake --build .`.

+### Typical errors
+1. cmake assumes you are targetting x86.
+You can switch architecture by editting the generated files for your given compiler.
+For MSVC this may not work correctly on first try, make sure that the project files are not also specifying the target architecture in the additional compiler options.

 # Project structure
 Project Name | Function